lighttransport/prnet-infer/README.md

 # PRNet inference in C++

-PRNetInfer is an inference program of PRNet https://github.com/YadiraF/PRNet in Tensorflow C++ API.
+PRNetInfer is an inference version of PRNet https://github.com/YadiraF/PRNet in Tensorflow C++ API.

 ## Dependences